 Ecological classification system

 While east-central Minnesota is in the deciduous forest biome (or Eastern Broadleaf Forest), we use the Ecological Classification System (ECS) to focus landscape information on a more local level.
 The ECS divides the landscape into progressively smaller areas based on similarities and differences in climate, geology, natural features, and plants.
 This webpage focuses on Anoka Sand Plain, Big Woods, and St. Paul-Baldwin Plains and Moraines subsections, which contain mostly deciduous trees.

-A detailed plan created by the DNR for forests in east-central Minnesota to help land managers put their land in context with state land management goals for the area.
+A detailed plan was created by the DNR for forests in east-central Minnesota to help land managers put their land in context with state land management goals for the area.
 In addition, the Minnesota Forest Resources Council has created East Central and Southeast plans to guide any landowners toward common management goals for sustainable forests, clean water, productive forests, and healthy wildlife habitat.